The Hydrogen Intensity and Real-time Analysis eXperiment: 256-Element Array Status and Overview: Data Analysis Methodology

 \hirax\ will operate as a survey instrument to map the large volumes required for precise measurements of the BAO signal.
 The 21~cm cosmology science goals largely drive the system requirements (\S\ref{s:requirements}) for the array as a whole and the constituent telescopes.
 Here, we begin by outlining the top-level survey parameters that are required to meet the \hirax\ BAO science goals.

 To reduce cosmic variance, \hirax\ will survey $\sim$15,000 deg$^2$ from declinations $-60^\circ \lesssim \delta \lesssim 0^\circ$ (Figure~\ref{fig:survey_overlap}) over a four year period with an observing efficiency of $\sim$50\%.
-The time per pointing will be chosen to deliver a survey sensitivity uniform in declination to within 1.5\%.
+The amount of time per fixed-elevation pointing of the array will be chosen to deliver a survey sensitivity uniform in declination across the mapped sky area to within 1.5\%.
 To probe the 21~cm power spectrum on BAO scales requires sensitivity to radial wavenumbers in the range $0.03 < k_\parallel < 0.2$~Mpc$^{-1},$ which can be achieved with the specified bandwidth and channelisation, and sensitivity to transverse wavenumbers in the range $0.05 < k_\perp < 0.16$~Mpc$^{-1},$ which can be achieved with baseline separations covering a minimum range of 8~m to 110~m, as can be seen in Figure~\ref{fig:HIRAX_baselines_noise}(a).
 The \hirax\ survey sensitivity is shown in Figure~\ref{fig:HIRAX_baselines_noise}(b), which demonstrates that \hirax\ is optimised to measure BAO scales where it is competitive with other planned intensity mapping and galaxy redshift surveys.
 For more details on the calculation of these sensitivity estimates, see Refs.~\citenum{2015ApJ...803...21B,2017PhRvD..96d3515A}.

+The angular scales probed by HIRAX, targeted at constraining dark energy by making use of the BAO feature, complement the angular scales and thus the science probed by the SKA1-MID intensity mapping surveys as can be seen in Figure~\ref{fig:HIRAX_baselines_noise}(b).
+The SKA1-MID single dish survey will probe very large angular scales and be sensitive to ultra-large scale features such as primordial non-Gaussianity and general relativistic corrections to cosmological observables,\cite{Camera:2015NF} whereas the SKA1-MID interferometer survey will be sensitive to smaller angular scales and thereby constrain the density and bias of neutral hydrogen on small scales.